Trend: Hacked Nature

 Pablo Picasso’s words have become reality: “Everything you can imagine is real.”

 Ever faster, ever present, the onslaught of technology has become as much part of our daily lives as the air we breathe and the earth that we inhabit.
+Out of this reality the Swarovski crystal collection Hacked Nature was created.

 Nature and technology are blending and merging to form bold new impressions out of seemingly polar opposites, as our increasingly digital world fuels a growing desire for a deeper connection with nature.